Curry Health Network Financial Assistance Policy

-A. Services Eligible under this Policy: For purposes of this policy, financial assistance refers to healthcare services provided by CHN without charge or at a discount to qualifying patients.
-The following healthcare services provided by CHN and offered at Curry General Hospital, Curry Medical Center, Curry Family Medical, Curry Medical Practice and Curry Medical West, and Curry Medical Center Emergency Care are eligible for financial assistance:
+A. Services Eligible under this policy: For purposes of this policy, financial assistance refers to healthcare services provided by CHN without charge or at a discount to qualifying patients.
+The following healthcare services provided by CHN and offered at Curry General Hospital, Curry Medical Center, Curry Family Medical, Curry Medical Practice, and Curry Medical Center-Emergency Care are eligible for financial assistance:

 1. Emergency medical services provided in an emergency room setting;